Best Time of the Year to Buy Flooring

 The other difference with flooring is it’s not all about the price.
 Like I said, I’m all about getting a great deal, but there are 3 things to consider:

-- best sales/ability to negotiate
+- best floor deals/lowest prices (related: how to negotiate flooring)

-- your families health
+- your families health (more on this below)

 I’ll go more into these below, but basically when you choose to install your floor, can make a difference in both of these.
 It’s something to consider outside of price.